rodrigocfd/windigo/README.md

 # Windigo

-A thin Go layer over the Win32 API.
+A thin Go layer over the Win32 API, in idiomatic Go.

 ## Overview